 NetJets and Wheels Up are two very big names in the aircraft fractional ownership and charter industries.
-Both offer excellent products and own and operate their own fleets; Gama Aviation operates nearly 100 planes for Wheels Up, while NetJets operates more than 700 private jets.
-As a private jet charter broker, Paramount Business Jets (PBJ) does not operate or own aircraft – but the company does have access to more than 4,000 certified, premium jets through various operators.
+Owning and operating their fleets, both offer excellent products.
+Gama Aviation operates nearly 100 planes for Wheels Up, while NetJets operates more than 700 private jets.
+As a private jet broker, Paramount Business Jets does not operate or own aircraft – but the company does have access to more than 4,000 certified, premium jets through various operators.

 How do these options compare?
 Without question, the fractional ownership model is the most expensive, with lots of commitments and upfront costs.
 NetJets clients often fly more than 50 hours a year, which allows them to partially offset these costs and reduce the per-hour expenditure.
-For those that fly less than 50 hours annually, NetJets offers a fixed hourly jet card via its subsidiary Marquis Jets, also at premium rates.
-Both entities offer Light, Mid and Large jets to their clients.
+For those who fly less than 50 hours annually, NetJets offers a fixed hourly jet card membership via its subsidiary Marquis Jets, also at premium rates.
+Both entities offer light, mid and large jets to their clients.

-Like Marquis Jets, Wheels Up also utilizes a membership/jet card operating model, but one geared toward more cost-conscious clients.
-Wheels Up offers its customers the option of flying onboard more economical Turboprop aircraft, in addition to Light jets and Midsize jets.
+Like Marquis Jets, Wheels Up also utilizes a model based on membership cards, but one geared toward more cost-conscious clients.
+Wheels Up offers its customers the possibility to fly on board more economical Turboprop aircraft, in addition to Light jets and Midsize jets.
 Unlike NetJets, Wheels Up operates flights almost exclusively within the continental United States.

 What Makes Paramount Business Jets Different?

-Paramount offers its customers access to all kinds of aircraft, from Turboprops and Very Light Jets to Light, Midsize, Super Midsize, and Large Jets, and even VIP airliners.
-The diversity of options available to PBJ also means more potential choices available to fulfill their clients’ specific missions, exactly when they need to fly.
+Paramount offers its customers access to all kinds of aircraft, from Turboprops and very light jets to light, midsize, super midsize, large private jets, and even VIP airliners.
+The diversity of options available to PBJ also means more choices for the clients to meet their specific needs so they can fly exactly when and how they want.

-PBJ is also the most cost-effective choice for clients, with the least amount of commitment.
-There are no upfront costs for Paramount’s debit Jet Card model or on-demand charter options; clients instead approve and choose aircraft on a per-trip basis, offering them even more flexibility in selecting the best option for them.
+PBJ is also the most cost-effective choice which comes with the least amount of commitment.
+There are no upfront costs for Paramount’s debit Jet Card model or on-demand charter flights.
+Instead, clients approve and choose aircraft on a per-trip basis which gives them even more flexibility in selecting the best option.

-One advantage offered by NetJets and Wheels Up is consistency, both with their pricing and in how their aircraft are outfitted.
-The greater number of options available to Paramount Business Jets also means greater potential for variability to onboard amenities and cost structures.
+One advantage offered by NetJets and Wheels Up is consistency, both in jet cards pricing and in how the aircraft are outfitted.
+The greater number of options available to Paramount Business Jets also means greater potential for variability to on-board amenities and cost structures.

-That said, PBJ utilizes more than a decade of client feedback to put together the finest fleet available in the industry.
-Paramount also utilizes third-party operator safety audits to ensure their clients are flying onboard the safest aircraft available, and clients are also able to specify the age of the aircraft they prefer.
+PBJ relies on more than a decade of client feedback to put together the finest fleet of private jets available in the industry.
+Paramount also utilizes third-party operator safety audits to ensure the highest safety standards of the plane and to let the passengers specify the age of the aircraft they prefer.